Colleges by Location

 Retention Rate

-The freshman retention rate for University of Delaware was 90.11% in 2024, which is an excellent retention rate only the most prestigious institutions have.
+As reported in 2024, the freshman retention rate for University of Delaware was 92%, which is an excellent retention rate only the most prestigious institutions achieve.

 The graduation rate is another indicator to take into account.
 It provides valuable insight into the percentage of students who complete their studies within a designated timeframe.
-At this academic institution, the proportion of students graduating in six years is 81%, which is considered an above-average graduation rate.
+At this school, the rate of students graduating within six years is 83%, which is considered an above-average graduation rate.

 Student Body